Anniebhalla16/Anniebhalla16/README.md

 # Hi there, I'm Annie Bhalla
 ### Robotics | AI | Autonomy | Space Systems

-I'm a robotics engineer and AI researcher passionate about building intelligent systems for space exploration.
+I'm pasionate about Robotics & AI and building intelligent systems for space exploration.
 Currently pursuing my MSc in Autonomous Systems at the University of Stuttgart, I'm also working on my Master's thesis at **DLR (German Aerospace Center)** on **multi-spectral SLAM for planetary robotics**.

 ---